“What can I grow in a vertical pallet garden?”

 The only thing you should keep in mind is to prepare strong trellises that can support the vines’ weight.
 Think about their heavy fruits as well.

 Though the upfront preparation might take time and effort, it’s good for trailing vines to grow vertically as they can resist rotting better.
 Besides, you can track their growth and harvest their fruits more easily.

-- Sweet potato: This sort of vegetable grows and sprawl super-fast so I recommend planting them directly in the ground then allow them to climb on the trellises or pallets.
+- Sweet potato: This sort of vegetable grows and sprawls super-fast so I recommend planting them directly in the ground then allowing them to climb on the trellises or pallets.

 - Butternut squash: similarly, you should plant this in the ground and direct it to your vertical pallets.
 Starting from a large-sized pot is also a good idea to stay away from weeds.

 - Pumpkins: You should prepare at least a 20-gallon pot and grow bags if that’s the small-sized pumpkins.
 When they start fruiting, take note to add extra support to your vertical pallets.

 - Watermelon: Luckily enough that watermelon comes in different varieties so you can choose the most suitable one for your trellises or vertical pallets.
 You should add a nylon net system or small hammock to support their heavy fruits.

 These sun lovers are nature’s own attempt at vertical gardening to thrive happily whether in a large-sized pot or directly in the ground.
 Here are some yummy ones to try:

 - Malabar spinach: This is a quick-growing climbing vine that will give you a summer crop if planted from seeds in spring.